22-11-04-RSA

 problem.

-- $gcd(e1, e2)$ and $\varphi(n)$ are relatively-prime.
+and are relatively-prime.

 Thus, just use iroot(m, g)

-and we get the true $m$.
-REMEMBER that before the calculation we ought to % n
+and we get the true % n

 first.